Children's groups

 Price: €2.70

-Workshop: On the trail of the Northern Lynx
+Workshop: On the trail of the boreal lynx

-Through this Kamishibaï tale, the group discovers the true story of a lynx in Haut-Doubs.
-It's an opportunity to learn more about the history of the Northern Lynx in France, from its disappearance to its gradual return in the 1970s.
-How is the lynx today?
-What's threatening it, and what solutions are being implemented to save it?
+Through this Kamishibai story, the group discovers the true story of a lynx from Haut-Doubs.
+It is an opportunity to learn more about the history of the Eurasian lynx in France, from its disappearance to its gradual return in the 1970s.
+How is the lynx doing today?
+What threatens it and what solutions are being implemented to save it?

 Duration: 45 minutes